-The Tax Policy Center indicates that if you earn less than $25,000 a year, you’ll see about a 4 percent increase in your after-tax income, somewhere in the neighborhood of $60 annually for most people.
+You should see about a 4% increase in your after-tax income if you earn less than $25,000, somewhere in the neighborhood of $60 annually for most people.
 Don’t spend it all at once.

 If Yours Is a Middle-Income Household

-You’ll see an additional $930 a year or so in after-tax income if you earn between $49,000 and $86,000, according to the Tax Policy Center—an increase of about 2.9 percent.
-The Tax Foundation’s estimate is a little more conservative.
-They indicate that the “bottom” 80 percent of American earners, including low income and middle income households, will see an increase in after-tax income of anywhere from 0.8 to 1.7 percent.
+You’ll see an additional $930 a year or so in after-tax income if you earn between $49,000 and $86,000, according to the Tax Policy Center—an increase of about 2.9%.
+The Tax Foundation has indicated that the “bottom” 80% of American earners, including low income and middle income households, will see an increase in after-tax income of anywhere from 0.8% to 1.7%.

 If You're a High Earner

-You Might Not Want to Itemize Your Deductions Any Longer
+You Might Not Want to Itemize Any Longer

-The new tax bill makes changes to several itemized deductions as well, and this is expected to affect taxpayers who have historically itemized rather than claimed the standard deduction for their filing statuses.
-The itemized deductions that remain might not amount to more than the standard deduction you’re entitled to, so you’d be better off taking the standard deduction now that it's increased so significantly.
+The 2018 tax bill made changes to several itemized deductions, and this has affected taxpayers who have historically itemized rather than claim the standard deduction for their filing statuses.
+The itemized deductions that remain might not amount to more than the standard deduction you’re entitled to, especially after the TCJA jacked up the standard deductions so significantly.

-On the flip-side, though, are those taxpayers whose total itemized deductions typically exceed the new standard deduction amount for their filing status.
-If that's you, then you’d be among the taxpayers who are actually hurt by this new legislation.
+On the flip-side are those taxpayers whose total itemized deductions typically exceeded the new standard deduction amount for their filing statuses.
+You might be among the taxpayers who were actually hurt by this legislation if that's you.

 How Much Is Your Home Mortgage?

 The mortgage interest itemized deduction is now capped at mortgage values of $750,000 instead of $1 million.
 Unless you have a very expensive home, this shouldn’t affect you.
-The average mortgage debt was $200,935 as of the last quarter of 2017, according to TransUnion.
+The average mortgage debt was $202,284 as of 2019, according to Experian.
 There’s still a whole lot of room between that and the new cap.

 This is obviously one of those changes that will affect high earners most, but there’s a catch with this tweaked deduction that can affect middle-income families as well...